IsaiahJMurray/isaiah-murray.com/src/lib/docs/projects/business-card.md

       }
     }

-    // Fill a quarter of the matrix with sand for (int i = 0; i < MATRIX_SIZE / 2; i++) {
+    for (int i = 0; i < MATRIX_SIZE / 2; i++) {
       for (int j = 0; j < MATRIX_SIZE / 2; j++) {
         sandMatrix[i][j] = true;